tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 EncodedClientHelloInner, in the order in which they were removed.

-Finally, the client pads the message by setting the `zeros` field to a byte string whose contents are all zeros and whose length is the amount of padding to add. {{padding}} describes a recommended padding scheme.
+Finally, the client pads the message by setting the `zeros` field to a byte string whose contents are all zeros and whose length is the amount of padding to add. {{client-padding}} describes a recommended padding scheme.

 The client-facing server computes ClientHelloInner by reversing this process.
 First it parses EncodedClientHelloInner, interpreting all bytes after